-Wash the fish with the lime/lemon and vinegar.
-Drain any excess water from the fish and dry the fish.
+Wash the fish with lime/lemon and vinegar.
+Drain any excess water from the fish and dry the fish with a paper towel.

-Mix about ¾ tsp salt and ½ tsp of black pepper together and rub all over and into the fish.
+Mix about 1 tsp salt and ½ tsp of black pepper and rub all over and into the fish.

 In a frying pan, pour the cooking oil and put on high heat

-Add the chopped tomato, bell pepper, onion, crushed garlic, chopped scotch bonnet pepper, scallion, thyme and the rest of the pimento berries.
+Place the pan back on the stove on medium heat.
+Add the chopped tomato, bell pepper, onion, garlic, chopped scotch bonnet pepper, scallion and thyme.
 Sauté for about 2 to 3 minutes.

-Add the cup of water, the browning sauce, stir.
-Cover the pan and leave to simmer for 10 to 15 minutes.
+Add the cup of water, the browning sauce and ketchup.
+Cook for 10 minutes, then stir in the cornstarch.